rdmarsh/elm/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome.
+Pull requests are welcome

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its